Joye Beth Spinks

 Joye Beth is a proud graduate of Warren East High School and knew she wanted to return to her hometown of Bowling Green after law school.
 She says, “I am grateful to have the opportunity to take everything I’ve learned and use those skills to assist people and businesses right here in South Central Kentucky.”

-Joye Beth is a member of the Kentucky Bar Association.
+Joye Beth is a member of the Kentucky Bar Association and serves on the Board of Directors for the Stuff the Bus Foundation.